-What is an Illustration Essay?
+What Is an Illustration Essay?

-An illustration essay is a thesis-driven essay that proves its central claim entirely through concrete examples — each one presented in detail and explicitly connected back to the argument.
+An illustration essay is a thesis-driven essay that proves its central claim entirely through concrete examples each one presented in detail and explicitly connected back to the argument.

-The word "illustrate" here means to show through instances, the way a diagram illustrates a concept in a textbook.
+The word “illustrate” here means to show through instances, the way a diagram illustrates a concept in a textbook.
 You are not narrating, not comparing, not analyzing cause-and-effect.
 You are selecting examples that make your point undeniable and explaining clearly why each one counts.
-The essay is also called an exemplification essay, the same thing, different name, depending on your professor's course materials.

 How an Illustration Essay Differs from Other Essays

-An illustration essay differs from other essays such as expository, descriptive, and argumentative essays in that its entire argument is built through examples — not explanation, sensory detail, or rebuttal.
+An illustration essay differs from other essays such as expository, descriptive, and argumentative essays in that its entire argument is built through examples not explanation, sensory detail, or rebuttal.

 - Expository Essay: Explains how something works.
 It informs.
 An illustration essay does not just explain; it argues a position and proves it with examples.